Skip to main content

 • A prefix (visible, for identification)

-• A hashed secret (stored securely, shown only once on creation)
+• A hashed secret (stored securely, shown only once when created or replaced)

 • A label (your description)